17 Towards the principle of Universal Human Rights.

 At the end of the performance, Shostakovich came on the stage to congratulate Bernstein and the orchestra.

 From his early childhood until his death Bernstein was unwavering in his support for liberal causes.
 He was politically active all his life.
 As a student in the 1930s, he directed a production of ‘The Cradle Will Rock’, Marc Blitzstein’s opera about corruption and corporate greed, a polemical paean to the labour struggle.
-The local police reported him to the FBI.

 Not only was Bernstein subject to FBI spying for his support for wartime Russian relief, and post-war support for refugees from fascism, but also for his support for civil rights for African Americans.